 - Wide range of access options for your money.

 How do I apply for the SCU Access Savings Account?

 Members of SCU can apply for the Access Savings Account through their online banking platform.
-If you are not already a member of SCU you can apply online by clicking “Go to Site”.
+If you are not already a member of SCU you can apply online.
 This will bring you to a secure application page, but before getting started check that you are able to meet the eligibility requirements: